 Lexington Ambassadors

 Lexington also holds several events during the year which recognizes businesses in the community.
 The Lexington Chamber hosts a Chamber Golf Tournament, and each month a business hosts a Business After Hours.
 The Lexington Ambassadors present first dollar awards to all new business and industry in town.
 The Chamber’s Ag Committee hosts a Farmer Rancher Banquet to honor area producers.
+DAD Industry/Business appreciation golf tournament and banquet……

 Part VII: Community Strategic Plan for Economic Development